-- Where the legal road speed limit is 50km/hr, the above rule shall only apply to Arterial and Principal roads. - All sight distance measurements shall be undertaken in accordance with the relevant diagram in Appendix 10-6 a) Any new subdivision or land use activity that would require direct access to a state highway at a location where there is currently no such direct access, or would require any alteration to, or increase in the use of an existing direct access to such a state highway, shall be a restricted discretionary activity.
+- Where the legal road speed limit is 50km/hr, the above rule shall only apply to Arterial and Principal roads. - All sight distance measurements shall be undertaken in accordance with the relevant diagram in Appendix 10-6.

 10.9.9 State Highway Access